 Each individual role in this chain performs their duties on a volunteer basis.
 We do not receive any monetary rewards or material benefits for our work, but we all carry it out based on our personal convictions and passion for learning.
 Any and all voluntary donations are applied to funding payments to software specialists, and the security of the site.

-The coordinator of the Kidlink Global Project is ready:
+The manager/coordinator of the Kidlink Global Project

-- To extend the circle of educators and educational institutions interested in joining the activities by presenting my pedagogical knowledge and experience in this field at municipal, regional, federal and international levels;
+- extend the circle of educators and educational institutions interested in joining the activities by presenting my pedagogical knowledge and experience in this field at municipal, regional, federal and international levels;

-- To create and provide a knowledge base which is necessary for teachers to organize their educational process, including: the project description, as well as rules, duties and rights of the project participants on the Kidlink portal;
+- create and provide a knowledge base which is necessary for teachers to organize their educational process, including: the project description, as well as rules, duties and rights of the project participants on the Kidlink portal;

 - To search for relevant and interesting topics for communication within the project framework;